 When it comes to your accessories, Glitzy Secrets, of course, has everything you need.
-My favourite pieces would be the stunning Deco Darling Earrings and the Deco Extravagance Tiara, neither of which would look out of place at a society ball.
+My favourite pieces from their Vintage Wedding Collection would be the stunning Deco Darling Earrings and the Deco Extravagance Tiara, neither of which would look out of place at a society ball.

 Grooms should definitely take their inspiration from a time when men still dressed for dinner and so black tie is the ideal dress code.
 A look on Pinterest for 1930s black tie inspiration will show you the perfect cut and lines if you want to be historically accurate and do urge your man to practice tying a ‘proper’ black tie so he can undo it later in the evening for a rather irresistible look!